mks19992019-sudo/DSA/DSA-questions/Arrays/Readme.md

 - Learned how row-wise and column-wise sorting properties can be leveraged together to achieve more optimal matrix traversal solutions.
 - Continued developing the habit of comparing multiple valid approaches and analyzing their time-space trade-offs.

+Session 7

+Problem	Pattern / Concept
+441. Arranging Coins	Binary Search on Answer, Mathematical Observation 1385.
+Find the Distance Value Between Two Arrays	Binary Search, Sorting, Efficient Search

+Key Learnings

+* Strengthened understanding of Binary Search on Answer by applying it to a mathematical counting problem.
+* Learned how monotonic behavior can help define a searchable answer space.
+* Reinforced the idea that Binary Search can be used beyond finding elements in sorted arrays.
+* Practiced combining Sorting and Binary Search to efficiently compare elements across multiple arrays.
+* Improved understanding of how preprocessing data through sorting can significantly reduce search complexity.
+* Continued developing intuition for identifying when brute-force solutions can be optimized using logarithmic-time searching techniques.
+* Gained more confidence in analyzing trade-offs between straightforward implementations and optimized approaches.